menu_open

 Minoxidil:

-Good to know: all oral Minoxidil preparations for lowering high blood pressure require a prescription in Switzerland (Minoxidil solution).
-In contrast, lotions and foams to be applied locally to the scalp are available without prescription (over-the-counter).
-They are available only in pharmacies as they require a pharmacy prescription.
+Good to know: all oral Minoxidil preparations for lowering high blood pressure require a prescription in Switzerland.
+In contrast, lotions and foams to be applied locally to the scalp are available without prescription.
 Seek advice from a dermatologist before taking off-label medication.

 Alternative hair loss remedies